 Sometimes you’re stuck.
-You have to arbitrate.
+You must arbitrate.
 Maybe you entered an agreement to do so.
 Is such an agreement binding and enforceable?
-It depends.
-If you purposefully and willingly enter such an agreement there’s a pretty good chance you’ll have to arbitrate.
-But not all such agreements are enforceable.
+If you willingly sign an agreement to arbitrate there’s a pretty good chance you’ll be bound.
+However, not all such agreements are enforceable.
 You may still be able to get out.
-Lawyers can and often do fight over this.
-This article does not tackle that question, but rather, addresses whether one should voluntarily agree to arbitrate in the first place.
+Lawyers often fight over this, with varying results.
+This article does not tackle that question but instead addresses whether one should voluntarily sign an arbitration agreement in the first place.
 Several factors are in play.

 Who Wants Arbitration, And Why

 That’s the first thing to consider.
-If your potential (or actual) adversary presses for arbitration you can assume they’re doing so for reasons that will advance their interests.
-You must first try to grasp what those reasons are.
-The degree to which their interests may be advanced, and yours affected, for good or ill, must be considered.
+If your potential adversary presses for arbitration you can assume they’re doing so for reasons of self interest.
+You should try to surmise what those reasons are, and, more importantly, how such considerations may affect your interests.

-The analysis can be nuanced.
-One generally doesn’t know all the facts known by an adversary at the outset of the dispute resolution process.
-Then there’s the matter 0f publicity and public disclosure.
-Defendants accused of wrongdoing do not want allegations of misconduct publicly aired in trial, especially if a bad result is expected.
-Nor do they want bad facts to be disclosed, facts that may be known only to them when the process begins.
-It’s bad for revenue and provides fodder for others to use against them in other cases.
-These considerations may help steer defendants towards arbitration, where proceedings are generally private.
-Plaintiffs by contrast may desire publicity to heighten awareness of defendants’ bad conduct, or they may wish to use the threat of it, and the threat of disclosure of bad facts during the process as leverage to settle their cases for more.
+The analysis can be nuanced or straightforward.
+For example, one consideration is the privacy of arbitration versus the public nature of court proceedings.
+Defendants accused of wrongdoing generally don’t want allegations against them publicly aired in a trial, especially if a bad result is expected.
+Nor do they want evidence of their wrongdoing disclosed to other potential plaintiffs.
+These considerations may steer defendants to arbitrate.
+Plaintiffs, on the other hand, may desire publicity to heighten awareness of defendants’ bad conduct, or they may desire to use the threat of publicity as leverage to settle their cases for more.

 Arbitrator Interest And Repeat Players